Skip to Main Content

 Lester Bangs

 Lester Bangs (December 14, 1948-April 30, 1982) was a music journalist, critic, author, and musician.
 Bangs became a freelance writer in 1969 after reading an ad in Rolling Stone soliciting readers' reviews.
 He is now known as a leading influence in rock music criticism.
-The Library & Archives contains a number of audio recordings of the interviews Bangs and Michael Ochs conducted for Rock Gomorrah, as well as radio interviews and photographs.
+The Library & Archives contains a number of audio recordings of the interviews Bangs and Michael Ochs conducted for Rock Gomorrah (linked above), as well as radio interviews and photographs; try a keyword search in our catalog.

 Rock & Roll Hall of Fame | Library & Archives